Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to **Goblin Cave: A Text-Based Adventure!** This prototype version is now complete and ready for playtesting, featuring the beginning of your journey, starting in a goblin-infested dungeon jail cell.
 Prepare yourself for an exciting experience!

-In this game, you will begin your journey trapped in a goblin-infested dungeon jail cell.
+Welcome to **Goblin Cave: A Text-Based Adventure!** This gameplay prototype is now complete and ready for playtesting, featuring the beginning of your journey, starting in a goblin-infested dungeon jail cell.
 Your primary objective is to escape the cell, reclaim your gear, and navigate the perils that lie ahead.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.